Mean values of arithmetic functions in short intervals and in arithmetic progressions in the large-degree limit: Introduction

 There are close analogues in the function field setting of these results.
 Because GRH is known in that setting (a theorem due to Weil), they are unconditional.
-For a proof of \eqref{eq:meanLongShort} and \eqref{eq:meanAP} for the von Mangoldt function in this setting for $\varepsilon>\frac{1}{2}$, see Rhin \cite{rhin1972} (cf. Hsu \cite{hsu1996}).
-For the M\"obius function, function field analogues of \eqref{eq:meanLongShort2} and \eqref{eq:meanAP2} in the range $\varepsilon>\frac{1}{2}$ follow by combining the exponential sums estimates given in Bhowmick, L\^{e} and Liu \cite{bhowmick2017} and Porritt \cite{porritt2018}.

-However, both in the number field setting and the function field settings, these results are proven by ad hoc arguments, each using GRH in a different way.
-In this paper, we prove analogues of \eqref{eq:meanLongShort}--\eqref{eq:meanAP2} in the function field setting for $\varepsilon\in (\frac{1}{2},1)$ for a wide class of arithmetic functions defined over the polynomial ring $\FF_q[T]$, the so-called `factorization functions'.
-As in previous works, our main tool is GRH for $\FF_q[T]$, but we are able to treat all sensible arithmetic functions at once.
-This leads to interesting applications which are currently out of reach in the number field setting; these are described in \S \ref{sec:app} below.
+However, both in the number field setting and the function field setting, these results are proven by \emph{ad hoc} arguments, each using GRH in a different way, and in particular the results always require the associated Dirichlet series $\sum \alpha(n)/n^s$ to possess certain structure.
+In this paper, we prove analogues of \eqref{eq:meanLongShort}--\eqref{eq:meanAP2} in the function field setting for $\varepsilon\in (1/2,1)$ for a wide class of arithmetic functions defined over the polynomial ring $\FF_q[T]$, the so-called ``factorization functions.''
+As in previous works, our main tool is GRH for $\FF_q(T)$, but we are able to treat all sensible arithmetic functions at once.
+This leads to interesting applications which are currently out of reach in the number field setting; these are described in \S \ref{sec:app}.

-\subsection{The Function Field Setting}
+\subsection{The function field setting}

 Throughout we fix a prime power $q$.
 Let $\FF_q[T]$ be the polynomial ring in $T$ over $\FF_q$, $\mathcal{M}_{n} \subseteq \FF_q[T]$ be the subset of monic polynomials of degree $n$, $\mathcal{P}_{n} \subseteq \mathcal{M}_{n}$ be the subset of monic irreducible polynomials of degree $n$, $\mathcal{M}= \cup_{n \ge 0} \mathcal{M}_{n}$ be the set of all monic polynomials and $\mathcal{P}=\cup_{n \ge 0} \mathcal{P}_{n}$ be the set of all monic irreducible polynomials.